alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

   </figcaption>
 </figure>

+I discovered that by adding a [`z-index`][z_index] to the banner, I could make it appear again.
+My vague understanding was that `z-index` affects the layering of images on the page, and elements with a higher `z-index` will appear above an element with a lower `z-index`.
+So I had a fix, but it felt hacky because I didn't understand why it worked.
+I wanted to go deeper.

 I had no idea what would cause this behaviour, but I knew it was an issue with my CSS.
 I could see the issue if I tried my code in this site, but not if I copied it to a standalone HTML file.
 (Before you keep reading, you might ask yourself whether you know what's causing this issue.